abdul-tech-tinkers/dotnet-microservices/01_Assignment/Readme.md

   - support token based authentication
   - GET, Post, PUT and Delete operations of product and product item needs to be authorized with a token
   - support with simenesinternal - G0 and labmanager user
-  - SiemensInternal has privilage to add product and product items
+  - SiemensInternal(G0 user type)has privilage to add product and product items
-  - LabManager can manage product items
+  - LabManager(G1 user type) can manage product items
   - both has access to view products and product items
   - login with name and password
   - stored in a sql server